 This typically results in the displacement of hundreds—if not thousands—of local inhabitants.

 Changes to the Environment

-Even if local residents aren’t forced to move, they’re often exposed to new conditions that impact their livelihoods.
-Local biodiversity becomes diminished (which is one of the most critical areas of environmental concern), soils become degraded, water quality becomes negatively impacted.
+Even if local residents aren’t forced to move, they’re often exposed to conditions that impact their livelihoods.
+Local biodiversity diminishes, soils become degraded, water quality is negatively impacted.

-Simply put, the things that people rely on to survive and thrive become compromised.
+Simply put, the things that people rely on to survive and thrive are compromised.

-Cyanide is one of the most toxic chemicals known to man.
-It’s also one of the most commonly used chemicals in the jewelry industry.
+Cyanide is one of the most toxic chemicals.
+It’s also one of the most commonly used in the jewelry industry.

 Most of the world’s mercury is used for gold mining and many miners are exposed to the shiny liquid metal.
-Exposure can lead to disability and can even kill.
+Exposure can lead to disability and even death.